 Getting to Arc de Triomphe

-The nearest metro station to the Arc is Charles de Gaulle–Étoile from where you can walk your way to the monument.
-This metro station can be reached via Lines 1,2 and 6 or the RER Line A. Remember to not cross your way to the Arc, an underground walkway from the Avenue Champs-Elysées or Grande Armée is available to lead you to the designated entrance of Arc de Triomphe.
+By Metro: The nearest metro station to the Arc is Charles de Gaulle–Étoile from where you can walk your way to the monument.
+This metro station can be reached via Lines 1,2 and 6 or the RER Line A. Remember to not cross your way to the Arc, an underground walkway from the Avenue Champs-Elysées or Grande Armée is available to lead you to the designated entrance of the Arc.

 Tips for Visiting Arc De Triomphe Paris